MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/host-standard-control-with-xaml-islands.md

 # Host a standard WinRT XAML control in a WPF app using XAML Islands

-This article demonstrates two ways to host a standard WinRT XAML control (that is, a first-party WinRT XAML control provided by the Windows SDK) in a WPF app by using [XAML Islands](xaml-islands.md):
+This article demonstrates two ways to use [XAML Islands](xaml-islands.md) to host a standard WinRT XAML control (that is, a first-party WinRT XAML control provided by the Windows SDK) in a WPF app that targets .NET Core 3.1:

 * It shows how to host a UWP [InkCanvas](/uwp/api/Windows.UI.Xaml.Controls.InkCanvas) and [InkToolbar](/uwp/api/windows.ui.xaml.controls.inktoolbar) controls by using [wrapped controls](xaml-islands.md#wrapped-controls) in the Windows Community Toolkit.
 These controls wrap the interface and functionality of a small set of useful WinRT XAML controls.
 You can add them directly to the design surface of your WPF or Windows Forms project and then use them like any other WPF or Windows Forms control in the designer.